 Since the abolition of internal borders, many countries have switched their customs resources to patrolling coastal areas, where VAT regulations are now being vigorously enforced.

-Pelagos Yachts can individually tailor structures for each client that will minimise or eliminate the effect of VAT and allow for VAT incurred on running and maintenance of a vessel to be fully recovered.
+Pelagos Yachts can work with specialist advisors who individually tailor structures for each client that will minimise or eliminate the effect of VAT and allow for VAT incurred on running and maintenance of a vessel to be fully recovered.
 These structures are devised in co-operation with some of Europe’s top tax advisors.
-Working with these specialist advisors, we can turn potential problems into effective solutions.
+Working with these specialist advisors, and by managing your vessel in line with their specialist advice we turn potential problems into effective solutions.

 Our services cover: